 - ‘Wiltoni’ (‘Blue Rug’)

 Phytophthora Root Rot: This root rot is one of the most serious and difficult-to-control fungal diseases that affects a wide range of plants in South Carolina.
-It is caused by a soil-borne fungus, Phytophthora cinnamomi, and the most common symptom is the slow decline of the plant.
-Leaves on the plant will become thin or sparse.
+It is caused by a soil-borne water mold (Phytophthora cinnamomi), and the most common symptom is the slow decline of the plant.
+Needles on the plant will become thin or sparse.
 Some plants may die one branch at a time, until the entire plant dies.
 The centers of the roots change from white to reddish-brown and the outer layer of the roots separates easily from the core.
 High soil moisture and warm soil temperatures favor disease development.